A Sealed-bid Auction with Fund Binding: Preventing Maximum Bidding Price Leakage: Proposed Sealed-bid Auction with Fund Binding

 \subsection{Starting an Auction}

 A seller who wants to start an auction sends auction information such as the duration of the bidding phase and the revealing phase to the smart contract.
 In this paper, we refer to this smart contract as an auction contract.
-At this time, a unique number is assigned to each auction managed by the auction contract as an ``auction ID''.
+At this time, a unique number is assigned to each auction managed by the auction contract as an \lq\lq auction ID''.
+In our implementation, the auction smart contract incremented an \lq\lq auction ID" by 1 sequentially as each auction started.
+Since the auction contract starts each auction serially, we can assume that the ID is unique.